Office of Vice President for Academic Affairs & Provost

 The College of Education and Human Sciences offers undergraduate teacher education programs in Elementary Education, Secondary Education, and P-12 Education.
 Non-teacher education majors and minors are offered in the Departments of HES and HPER.
 In addition, the College of Education and Human Sciences oversees the Kilby Laboratory School (child development center, kindergarten through sixth grade), the Education Research and Inservice Center (ERIC), and the Human Performance Laboratory.

-The College of Nursing and Allied Health (CONAH) offers the baccalaureate of science in nursing (BSN) and the master of science in nursing (MSN) degrees.
+The College of Nursing (CONAH) offers the baccalaureate of science in nursing (BSN) and the master of science in nursing (MSN) degrees.
 The CONAH is structured into two departments: the Traditional Nursing Department (TD) which consists of the on-campus (BSN) option and the accelerated (BSN) alternative, and the Online Nursing Department (OD) which consists of the RN-BSN option designed specifically for registered nurses seeking the BSN degree, RN-MSN alternative which allows a RN to substitute nine graduate hours for nine hours of undergraduate credit, and the MSN which offers two options for registered nurses; Teaching-Learning Environments and Leadership in Organization Environments.